 Tūpuna Maunga Integrated Management Plan Strategies

 The Strategies are the next level of substantive policy development for the Tūpuna Maunga and give effect to the Values and Pathways in the Tūpuna Maunga Integrated Management Plan.

 The Tūpuna Maunga Authority welcomed public feedback on the Proposed Strategies, which were available online and in hardcopy at local libraries and Auckland Council Service Centres, from 6 July to 16 August 2019.

 The Ngā Mana Whenua o Tāmaki Makaurau Collective Redress Act 2014 requires the Tūpuna Maunga Authority to prepare an annual operational plan.
-This is considered within the framework of the Auckland Council Annual Budget 2020/21.
+This is considered within the framework of the Auckland Council’s Annual Budget 2021/2022.

 The plan and its summary were adopted by the Tūpuna Maunga Authority at Hui 56 on 20 July 2020 and adopted by Auckland Council on 30 July 2020.